cristianmatache/machine_learning_emotion_rec/README.md

 ## Bonus

 The program provides utilities for visualizing the decision tree built for Data/cleandata_students.mat.
 Just run
 ```
 python3 main.py visualisation
 ```
+Visualisation will create (if not already created) a directory called "plots" which will contain 2 images for each decision tree per emotion (one image shows the structure of the tree the other one is made such nodes don't overlap)

 ## Authors